 Furthermore, being aware of any supplementary conditions governing your SR-22 is crucial.
 For example, it’s vital to determine if the SR-22 period begins from the date of your driving offense, license suspension, license reinstatement or another pivotal moment.

 “Thirty-eight states and Washington, D.C., currently require an SR-22 certificate for high-risk drivers.
-The exceptions are Delaware, Kentucky, Maryland, Minnesota, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, Rhode Island and West Virginia,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute, based in St. Johns, Florida.
+The exceptions are Delaware, Kentucky, Minnesota, New Jersey, New Mexico, New York, North Carolina, Oklahoma and Pennsylvania,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute, based in St. Johns, Florida.
 “Two states – Florida and Virginia – require an FR-44 filing for a serious infraction like a DUI or reckless driving.”

 What if I have a driver’s license but not a car?